My name is Maria Salome Olivia

 I have full registration with the General Osteopathic Council the regulatory body in the UK

 I have a post graduate diploma in Paediatric Osteopathy from The Osteopathic Centre for Children, the leading institution training Paediatric osteopaths in the UK and Europe.

 Member of the following associations.
-I O the Institute of Osteopathy, The international Cranial Association, and The British Medical Acupuncture Society
+I O the Institute of Osteopathy, The international Cranial Association, and The British Medical Acupuncture Society, the London Osteopathic Society.

 I see patients referred by GPs, health visitors, and of course self referred.